 A mature vermicompost is one which has undergone the final phase of “curing” under a mesophilic process through the action of moderate temperature-requiring microorganisms.
 It has a minimal microbial activity due to the depletion of degradable organic matter that serves as food.
 It has a pH about 7.0, finely granulated and friable, colored dark and smells like that of fertile soil.
 It contains both essential macronutrients and micronutrients as well as soil-dwelling organisms including microorganisms and insects.

-For example, vermicompost produced from pure grass has lesser amounts of NPK and other nutrients as compared to those from grass mixed with manure or Gleciridia (Guerrero 2009).
 The mature compost may also contain substances that are inhibitory to plant growth.
 These may include heavy metals, salts, or other toxic compounds that are present in the original compost ingredients (Trautmann and Krasny 1997).

 Earthworms may ingest pieces of sand and even fragments of glass to serve as grits to assist in digestion and these will be excreted with the casts.
 Outdoor compost piles are invaded by various invertebrates, insects and arachnids.
 In the absence of thermophilic process, microbial pathogens, insect pests and weed seeds will not be killed.